Manuscript culture: Characteristics

 Other changes included the enlargement of the rubric from one to two lines in the university manuscript to eight or ten, and the distinction of it by separate letter-form.
 The rubric also changed in regard to the categories of information included in it.
 An earlier rubric might have contained a title of the particular section or article, and a description of the ending of the preceding one.
-A fifteenth century rubric would add information about the translator or translators, and the original writer if they were not particularly well known.
-A brief description of their content, or even detailed information considering the date or conditions of the works creation is also occasionally seen, though not as frequently.
+A 15th century rubric would add information about the translator or translators, and the original writer if they were not particularly well known.
+A brief description of their content, or even detailed information considering the date or conditions of the work's creation is also occasionally seen, though not as frequently.
 These changes exemplify the desire for uniformity, ease of access, and strict regulation of a given work and its subsequent correction.
 These are many of the same goals attributed to the uniformity exemplified by the printing press.

-Production of manuscripts at the beginning of the fifteenth century
+Production of manuscripts at the beginning of the 15th century

-The emergence of new standards in manuscript production, beginning in the Low Countries at the end of the fourteenth century, clearly marked the beginning of a new epoch in manuscript culture.
+The emergence of new standards in manuscript production, beginning in the Low Countries at the end of the 14th century, clearly marked the beginning of a new epoch in manuscript culture.
 Uniformity would result from the desire for clarity, both in terms of bibliographic accuracy and the reproduction and correction of the text itself.
 It necessitated greater organization, specifically within the monastic scriptoria.
 These had lost pre-eminence in medieval manuscript culture, characterized by the university, but had begun to undergo a rebirth in the fourteenth century.
-Historians have characterized this period as chaotic, with very poor quality paper manuscripts being held as a standard.
+Historians have characterized this period as chaotic, with poor quality paper manuscripts being held as a standard.
 However, the varying quality of materials did not affect the quality of the text contained on it, as the transition was made from parchment to rag paper.
 For instance, there was the formation of a new script, called hybrida, that sought to combine the traditional cursiva script with the script used in printed books.
 There was little loss of legibility, due to the use of sharp angles instead of loops.
-Additionally, in the first half of the fifteenth century, the practice of using a hierarchy of scripts to demarcate different sections of a text was re-instituted.
+Additionally, in the first half of the 15th century, the practice of using a hierarchy of scripts to demarcate different sections of a text was re-instituted.
 Rubrics and colophons were clearly set off from the remainder of a text, employing their own unique script.
 All of these changes resulted from a desire for improved accuracy, and led to the creation of complex codification rules.